mkrabset/gatefold/docs/GLOSSARY.md

   and the variant's inversion.
 - **Navigation (descend/ascend)** — the `navStack` of def ids; double-click a component to enter it, Escape / breadcrumb ↑ to exit.
+- **Fit-to-view** — when you enter a component, the canvas auto-zooms/pans so its internals fill the view.
+A **viewport stack** (parallel to `navStack`) remembers the outgoing transform, so exiting restores the exact view you left.
 - **Selection** — `selectedIds`; marquee (drag empty space), Shift+click to toggle, drag a selected component to move the whole selection.